mantidproject/mantid/docs/source/tutorials/mantid_basic_course/connecting_data_to_instruments/02_displaying_and_navigating.rst

 -  :green:`The Y axis is green.`
 -  :blue:`The Z axis is blue.`

+In most cases, the :blue:`Z axis` is the direction of the incident beam, but not for every instrument!

 Rotate the instrument by left-clicking and dragging.

 Pan the view by right-clicking and dragging.